Hi everyone. I am happy to announce that I gathered 1000 supporters at Instagram for morally support of Tribal Loop.

-At the present time, our species in Europe and eventually all over the world faces a number of problems and threats: poverty, overpopulation, ocean and land pollution, deforestation, climate change, wars and the threat of nuclear war.
+At the present time, our species in Europe and eventually all over the world faces a number of problems and threats: poverty, overpopulation, ocean and land pollution, deforestation, climate change, wars and the threat of nuclear war, not to mention the current Corona Crisis.
 All of these problems are exacerbated by tribalism, which means the belief that one’s own social group is better than others and therefore always right.

 Worldwide, it is becoming increasingly clear that questions of identity and affiliation have become a highly political factor.
 The question of whether and to what extent cultural policy can be a means against the increasing nationalization of our societies is discussed even louder today than we could have imagined recently.